Usually Ships Same Business Day (if received a.m.)

 As of 2012, fewer acres of Colorado trees have been affected by spruce beetles than mountain pine beetles, but there are more spruce forests in Colorado than Lodgepole pine, so there's "no reason to expect the percentage mortality to be less or acreage affected to be any less" than it was for the mountain pine beetle epidemic, said Tom Veblen, coauthor of one of the studies and a geography professor at CU.

-More than 311,000 acres were killed by spruce beetles in Colorado in 2012, compared to 64,000 acres in 2008, and infestations are going strong, especially in southern parts of the state like the San Juan and Rio Grande National Forests.
+More than 311,000 acres were killed by spruce beetles in Colorado in 2012, compared to nearly 2 million acres cumulatively by 2018.
+Infestations seem to be dropping SLIGHTLY in 2019, but are still strong, especially in southern parts of the state like the San Juan and Rio Grande National Forests.

 Spruce beetle continues to spread southward from Colorado, where it has caused extensive spruce mortality - a 55% increase from last year - in New Mexico.
 Given the heavy spruce beetle activity in southern Colorado, the threat for further massive spruce mortality in New Mexico is high - particularly in the northern half of the state.